darrelltzj/github-user-search/README.md

 * ✔️ All pages' URL is reusable - meaning it can be copied and pasted on different browser and still shows the same result

-    * Create a 404 Page
+    * 404 Page

 * All pages are SEO optimised
 The project supports code splitting for each pages

+    * React Helmet and SEO Meta Tags

+    * Webpack for code splitting

 * The results list also asynchronous-ly shows the number of followers and following of each user without going the user page